Frequently Asked Questions

 Do Cloth Nappies leak?

-Real Nappies do NOT leak when put on correctly.
+Real Nappies do NOT leak when put on correctly and if they have enough absorbency.
+Leaks are often a result of a saturated nappy or incorrect fit.
 Follow our tips for maximum absorbency:

 - Ensure you use the correct size nappy for your baby.

 - Ensure there are no gaps around the leg holes.

 - Ensure velcro is fastened so the wrap is snug around the baby.

 - Use the appropriate nappy fold.

 - Ensure all the cloth nappy insert and liner is inside the nappy cover.

 - Wash your inserts before use (to fluff up the absorbency).

 - Do not use fabric softener or bleach regularly on the wraps or nappy inserts as these damage the waterproofness.
 (See our Washing Instructions.)